Omalizumab: History

 While the Tanox/Ciba-Geigy anti-IgE program was gaining momentum, Genentech announced in 1993 that it also had an anti-IgE program for developing antibody therapeutics for asthma and other allergic diseases.
 Scientists in Genentech had made a mouse anti-IgE monoclonal antibody with the binding specificity similar to that of CGP51901 and subsequently humanized the antibody (the antibody was later named "omalizumab").
 This caused great concerns in Tanox, because it had disclosed its anti-IgE technology and sent its anti-IgE antibody candidate, which was to become CGP51901 and TNX-901, to Genentech in 1989 for the latter to evaluate for the purpose of considering establishing a corporate partnership.
 Having failed to receive reconciliation from Genentech, Tanox filed a lawsuit against Genentech for trade secret violation.
 Coincidentally, Tanox started to receive major patents for its anti-IgE invention from the European Union and from the U.S. in 1995.
 After a 3-year legal entanglement, Genentech and Tanox settled their lawsuits out-of-court and Tanox, Novartis, and Genentech formed a tripartite partnership to jointly develop the anti-IgE program in 1996.
 Omalizumab became the drug of choice for further development, because it had a better developed manufacturing process than TNX-901.
 A large number of corporate-sponsored clinical trials and physician-initiated case series studies on omalizumab have been planned and performed since 1996 and a large number of research reports, especially those of clinical trial results, have been published since around 2000, as described and referenced in other sections of this article.

-In 2007, Genetech bought Tanox at $20/share for approximately $900 Million.
+In 2007, Genentech bought Tanox at $20/share for approximately $900 Million.

 Society and culture

+Legal status

+Omalizumab was approved for medical use in the US in June 2003.

+In October 2005, EMA issued the marketing authorization for omalizumab for the therapeutic indication of obstructive airway disease to Novartis.

+The FDA approval of omalizumab for food allergy in February 2024 was based on the OUtMATCH trial, a randomized, double-blinded, placebo-controlled study that evaluated its efficacy and safety in those allergic to peanut and two other foods, including milk, egg, wheat, cashew, hazelnut, or walnut.
+The FDA granted the application breakthrough therapy designation.

+Biosimilars

+In March 2024, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Omlyclo, intended for the treatment of severe persistent allergic asthma, severe chronic rhinosinusitis with nasal polyps (CRSwNP) and chronic spontaneous urticaria (CSU).
+The applicant for this medicinal product is Celltrion Healthcare Hungary Kft.
+Omlyclo is a biosimilar medicinal product.
+It is highly similar to the reference product Xolair (omalizumab), which was authorized in the EU in October 2005.
+Omlyclo was approved for medical use in the European Union in May 2024.

+Omalizumab-igec (Omlyclo) was approved for medical use in the United States in March 2025.